dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 - Simplified query design: Write your model query for a single batch of data. dbt will use your `event_time`, `lookback`, and `batch_size` configurations to automatically generate the necessary filters for you, making the process more streamlined and reducing the need for you to manage these details.
 - Independent batch processing: dbt automatically breaks down the data to load into smaller batches based on the specified `batch_size` and processes each batch independently, improving efficiency and reducing the risk of query timeouts.
 If some of your batches fail, you can use `dbt retry` to load only the failed batches.
 - Targeted reprocessing: To load a *specific* batch or batches, you can use the CLI arguments `--event-time-start` and `--event-time-end`.
+- [Parallel batch execution](docs/build/incremental-microbatch#parallel-batch-execution): Multiple batches are processed at the same time, instead of one after the other (sequentially) for faster processing of your microbatch models. dbt determines if a batch can run in parallel, so manual configuration is usually unnecessary.
+However, the `concurrent_batches` config is available as an override (not a gate), allowing you to specify whether batches should or shouldn’t be run in parallel in specific cases.

+For example, if you have a microbatch model with 12 batches, you can execute those batches to run in parallel.
+Specifically they'll run in parallel limited by the number of available threads.

 Currently microbatch is supported on these adapters with more to come:
  * postgres